SAP-samples/teched2024-DT280/README.md

 ## Description

-This repository contains the material for the RAP hands-on workshop called _Cloud ERP Extensibility_ where _Developer Extensibility_ is used.
+This repository contains the material for the RAP hands-on workshop called _Cloud ERP Extensibility_ where _on-stack Developer Extensibility_ is used.

 Developer extensibility as defined by SAP basically encompasses two activities